Changissnz/nu_merchant_principal/README.md

 as a result of their satisfying one but not the other, they cannot do the work that is specialized with respect to their ordinariness.

+Refer back to table HEFT1 on the worker output of three demanded tasks.
+All of the workers are expected to be of the same status, even though the word "status" was not explicitly mentioned.
+This idea of the workers' equal statuses to each other comes down to the mean expected contribution they are to each output for each of the demanded tasks.
+Contribution to each of the demanded tasks, by all involved workers, also implies that every worker is capable of accomplishing each of the tasks.
+But the values in the table tell something else from the variance in the values it displays.
+Workers $w_2$, $w_3$, and $w_0$ are the "best" workers
+by their greatest contributions for tasks $t_2$, $t_1$, and $t_0$.
+Factors such as output-agnostic payment and ideal proportionality would strongly suggest that these workers become specialized for their task that they excel at, in the name of operational efficiency.
+By this suggestion, work-allocation decisions to specialize the workers by compartmentalizing their activity and interaction into certain channels, these channels non-existing in equal-work environments, naturally places demands on the workers unique by their specialization.
+The objective is for each of the workers, with some natural inclination at a task, to progressively improve their natural inclination.
+In turn, greater workers for a greater whole should be the summary line from the overall review of the workers, after their undergoing specialization in tasks.
+These marked improvements also should, in implementation of the theoretics stemming from operational efficiency, result in the workers being paid the same amount as without their specialization, such as in environments of equal roles as equal statuses.